 CalPERS uses a risk mitigation strategy to risk adjust premiums for the Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) Basic plans.
 This strategy is the result of a year-long analysis (PDF).
-Starting in 2024, Basic HMO and PPO plans will begin a three-year transition into a single risk pool (PDF) to stabilize the Basic plan program.
+Starting in 2024, Basic HMO and PPO plans began a three-year transition into a single risk pool (PDF) to stabilize the Basic plan program.
+However, in July 2024, the CalPERS Board of Administration approved a full transition to a single risk pool in 2025 (PDF) instead of a three-year transition to a single risk pool.

 Medicare plans aren’t included in our risk mitigation strategy.